ppy/osu-wiki/wiki/Replay/en.md

 _Left is offline replay; Right is online replay_

-To rewatch a replay, hold the custom default grave/tilde (`` `/~ ``) key (can be changed in `Options` sidebar; inside _Change keyboard bindings_ as **Quick Retry (hold briefly)**) or `Ctrl`+`R` for a while.
+To rewatch a replay, press and hold the custom default grave/tilde (`` ` ``/``~``) key (which can be changed in [Options sidebar under keyboard][Options#Keyboard wikilink]; inside the `Change keyboard bindings` button as **Quick Retry (hold briefly)**) or `Ctrl`+`R` for a while.
 The screen should darken and a sound will be played when the quick restart was successful.
-Releasing the key early will fail the restart.
+Releasing the key early will fail the quick retry.

-Access to [Chat Console][Chat Console wikilink](`F8`)/[Extended Chat Console][Extended Chat Console wikilink](`F9`) will still be available.
+Access to [Chat Console][Chat Console wikilink] (`F8`)/[Extended Chat Console][Extended Chat Console wikilink] (`F9`) will still be available.
-Press the `Tab` key to hide the currently-selected leaderboard.
+Press the `Tab` key to hide/show the currently-selected leaderboard.
 Press the `H` key to hide all elements of replay except the game mods used and **UNRANKED** notice if played by [Auto][Auto wikilink].

+A [Cinema][Cinema wikilink] replay will:-

+- hide all the replay options,
+- disable gameplay access,
-[Cinema][Cinema wikilink] replay will hide all the replay options, gameplay access, and all the skin elements of the game mode.
+- hide all the skin elements of the game mode,
-Also, the mod will enable the background image/video, the pass storyboard, 0% background dim, and hit sounds.
+- enable the background image/video,
+- play only the pass storyboard,
+- set to 0% background dim, and
+- play the hit sounds on timing points where the notes would be completed.

-To skip the starting/ending point of the play, press the `Spacebar` key (the long horizontal bar in the keyboard).
+To skip the starting/ending point of the play, press the `Spacebar` key.

 ### Discussion

-This button **only appears when logged-in with an osu! account connected to an online Bancho server and the difficulty/beatmap has been uploaded to the osu! server**.
+The button **only appears when an in-game osu! account was connected to Bancho and the difficulty/beatmap can be found in the osu! beatmaplist (ranked or otherwise)**.
-Shows flowing right-to-left comments of the community towards the beatmap.
+Shows flowing right-to-left comments left by the community on the beatmap.

 Click on the `Discussion` button to show the options available.